olabacker/blogposts/220217-Semantic commit messages.md

 These commits could lay ground for the ci/cd process.
 An example is where `feat` commit may increase a major/minor of the version automatically, `fix` increases re other types may increase patch/build/revision numbers of the version.

+## Changelogs

+Semantic commits can be used to generate changelogs.
+This is a very useful feature for open source projects, but also for internal projects.